apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 v1.2, February 2018, reworked the "how to use" section with more links to self-assessments.

 v1.3, June 2021, improve readability and simplify the language where possible.

+v1.4, December 2024, added the Trademark and Branding section (TB10-TB50).

 See the <a href="https://svn.apache.org/viewvc/comdev/site/trunk/content/apache-way/apache-project-maturity-model.mdtext?view=log" target="_blank">svn revision history</a> (for older
 versions) and <a href="https://github.com/apache/comdev-site/commits/main/source/apache-way/apache-project-maturity-model.md">GitHub history</a> (since March 2020) of this document for more details and other minor changes.